AlZi-88/SDCE_LaneLines/writeup_template.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+First, I converted the images to grayscale, then I blurred the grayscale image with a kernel size of 7 to filter the image and avoid the pipeline to be too sensitiv for gradient detection.
+The third step is the gradient detection via canny edge detection.
+This function searches for high gradients in grayscale and ignores all the others

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...